gorbounoff/maui-stocks-mini/readme.md

 </dxcv:DXCollectionView.ItemTemplate>
 ```

-Then we populate the grid layout with labels and images.
+We also need to populate the grid layout with labels and images.

 ```xaml
 <Label